microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/pendingexternaluserprofile.md

 ---
 title: "pendingExternalUserProfile resource type"
-description: "Represents an external user profile in the Microsoft Entra tenant that is pending redemption." ms.localizationpriority: high
+description: "Represents an external user profile in the Microsoft Entra tenant that has not yet consented to sharing data with the tenant." ms.localizationpriority: high
 author: "jkdouglas"
 ms.prod: "directory-management"